 2. Choose Whole Grains

 Whole grains contain higher amounts of vitamins and proteins and the bran (the outside layer of the grain) contains protein and fiber.
 These will keep you full longer than refined grains as your blood sugar levels will remain stable for longer.

 3. Stay Away From Prepared Foods

-The prepared vegan meals tend to contain higher level of sodium and sugars and they do not offer the variety your diet needs.
-It is okay to rely on these meals every once and awhile, but the more important is that your need to focus on eating whole foods which can be found along the outer perimeter of the grocery store.
+The prepared vegan meals tend to contain a higher level of sodium and sugars and they do not offer the variety your diet needs.
+It is okay to rely on these meals every once in and while, but the more important is that your need to focus on eating whole foods which can be found along the outer perimeter of the grocery store.
 These include fruits and vegetables, nuts and seeds, and whole grains such as quinoa, bulgur, millet, buckwheat, barley, and brown rice.

 4. Make a Slow Transition

-If you’d like to get started with the vegan diet, it’s best to begin by slowly incorporating more vegan-friendly foods such as dairy and eggs to replace meat, fish and animal products.
+If you’d like to get started with the vegan diet, it’s best to begin by slowly incorporating more vegan-friendly foods such as dairy and eggs to replace meat, fish, and animal products.
 Keep in mind that you want this to be a long-term change for you and, as such, you should go easy on yourself as you make the change.